 Bredhurst.
 Juvenile leaf of ramet, beginning to show first insection.
-Flowering does not take place before five insections have developed on rampantly in free-draining soil and is capable of reproducing from seed from his Kent garden, albeit virtually only in pots subject to very specific germination requirements, of which constant moisture is one and warmth (preferably 15°-20°C) is another.
+Flowering does not take place before five insections have developed on each side of the leaf, reaching the central vein.
+Photo by Mervyn Brown, 21 April 2011 rampantly in free-draining soil and is capable of reproducing from seed from his Kent garden, albeit virtually only in pots subject to very specific germination requirements, of which constant moisture is one and warmth (preferably 15°-20°C) is another.
 Garden seed fails to germinate if placed in habitats comparable with its Kent wild localities.
 Also, no seedlings have been observed with the Kent wild plants, even where seed is known to have fallen.
 Failure to reproduce by seed in the wild does not seem to be an issue of viability.
 It seems as though the Kent localities and their local climate are sub-optimal for the species, and conservation measures are unlikely to achieve anything more than vegetative spread of existing plants.